 Name of pupil

 Class

 Date, time of incident / disclosure

 Circumstances of incident / disclosure

 Nature and description of concern

 Parties involved, including any witnesses to an event and what was said or done and by whom

 Action taken at the time

-Details of any advice sought, from whom and when

-Any further action taken:

-Written report passed to Designated Date and time of report to the
+Details of any advice sought, from wh om and when Any further action taken: Muitton report passed to Designated Data and time of various to the Written report passed to Designated Teacher Date and time of report to the Designated Teacher:

-Teacher Designated Teacher:

 Yes: No: Date

 If 'No' state reason: Time

-Written note from staff member placed on pupil's Child Protection file
+Written note from staff member place ed on pupil's Child Protection file

 Yes: No:

 If 'No' state reason:

-II NO SIALE TEASON.
+Name of staff was a long wealth a the suppose . .

-Name of staff member making the report:
+Name of staff member making the repo π:

-Signature of Staff Member: Date: ---------------------------- ------- --
+Signature of Staff Member: Date:

 Signature of Designated Teacher: Date:

 DE Circular 2016/20